aobject/NYU-ML-Project/README.md

 We see again how one size does not fit all in machine learning.
-Our PyTorch skip link model hits a new all time best test set accuracy.
+Our PyTorch skip link model hits a new all-time best test set accuracy.
 The network was able to extract an improved signal and learn better using the extra data passed through the network to the fully connected layer.

-With the CIFAR-10 we see a similar performance to the CNN with no skip link.
+With the CIFAR-10 we see a similar performance to CNN with no skip link.
 It seems that the network is already at its max capacity to learn.
 To improve the performance on CIFAR-10 we will need to look into how to reduce over-fitting and increase the capacity.
 In the future, we could start to look into improvement by adding additional CNN layer blocks with skip links.

 ![image](https://raw.githubusercontent.com/aobject/public-nyu-ml/master/ML-Project/results/extension-03/pytorch/01-mnist-pytorch-loss.png) ![image](https://raw.githubusercontent.com/aobject/public-nyu-ml/master/ML-Project/results/extension-03/pytorch/01-mnist-pytorch-acc.png)